hello-everyone666/sickle-ligament-and-crista-lines/README.md

-# falciform ligament and ridge of liver
+# sickle ligament and crista lines
-Extraction of sickle ligament and crista in liver point cloud based on PointNet++ and Transformer
+Liver falciform ligament and ridgeline anatomical landmarks extraction in preoperative point cloud based on PointNet++ and Transformer